Contents

 This puts extra emphasis on the importance of fall protection measures.
 You should spend multiple safety meetings discussing the various safety measures available to protect workers from falls.

-OSHA Standard 1926.501 outlines the requirements of fall protection employees and employers are expected follow.
+OSHA Standard 1926.501 outlines the requirements of fall protection employees and employers are expected to follow.
 It also can act as a list of items your team should be familiar with to maximize fall prevention.

 Knowing when fall protection is required is key to keeping your team safe.
-Workers often tend to undermine fall protection in situations where they feel it is excessive or cumbersome.
-After all is fall protection really necessary if it’s a quick job or a seemingly low height?
+Workers often tend to ignore fall protection in situations where they feel it is excessive or cumbersome—like when a job is from a relatively low height.
+But the truth is, falls can happen at any time, and even a minor fall can easily lead to severe injuries.

-The fact is falls can happen at any time, and even a minor fall can easily lead to severe injuries.
 Spending multiple safety meetings discussing these requirements is the best way to establish a safety culture that takes fall protection seriously.

 3. Importance of Construction Safety Training

 Another construction safety topic that is often taken too lightly is safety training.
-Too often, safety training is seen as a time-consuming chore that gets in the way of “real responsibilities”.
+Too often, safety training is seen as a time-consuming chore that gets in the way of “real responsibilities.”

 This attitude towards safety training is a great threat to worker safety.
 In fact, a university study concluded that training can actually have a negative impact on worker safety when the worker does not have a positive attitude towards safety training.